 The TL;DR (the Summary or “Too Long, Didn’t Read)

 I wonder how some businesses get their ranking on Google, so I enjoy tearing these businesses apart to see if those rankings are warranted.
-What I have found out about the ten leading GOOGLE RESULTS and 5 Amazon sellers, and these are the two standouts (for the entire list, scroll to the bottom):
+What I have found out about the ten leading GOOGLE RESULTS and 5 Amazon sellers: these are the two standouts (for the entire list, scroll to the bottom):

-Vetted Japanese Companies/Products
+Vetted Japanese companies/products

-Know that you are buying from a reputable seller
+Know that you are buying from a reputable seller by region (Japan/US).

-Musubi Kiln / Japan
+Musubi Kiln / Tokyo, Japan

 Miya / Princeton, New Jersey, USA